-Have a question about the College of Nursing undergraduate program - traditional and accelerated (UCAN) pathways?
+Have a question about the University of Colorado College of Nursing undergraduate program - Traditional and accelerated (UCAN) pathways?
 Review our frequently asked questions below to find the answer.

 The bachelor of science degree provides the opportunity for students to become registered nurses and advance their careers in nursing and nursing leadership.